 Attention has been paid to maximising the number of green outdoor spaces by using landscaped roof terraces with panoramic views across the London skyline as well as resident garden areas.

-Construction has started on phase three which will consist 5 maisonettes,11 town houses that achieve Code for Sustainable Homes level 6, and 181 apartments.
+Construction has started on phase three which will consist 5 maisonettes, 181 apartments and 11 town houses that achieve Code for Sustainable Homes level 6.
+These timber-frame houses are the sustainable centrepiece of the masterplan; low in density each with private balconies, terraces and overlooking a green communal courtyard.

 An onsite energy centre generating both electricity and heat, as well as a biomass boiler and gas boilers services the entire development and reduce carbon emission by over 44%, making Renaissance one of the greenest developments of this size in the UK.